caesarbell/rackspace_RESTAPI_for_emailsUser/README.md

 3. Go to the APIClient.php and enter in the USER_KEY and SECRET_KEY.
 For more info about this read [Rackspace API Wiki](http://api-wiki.apps.rackspace.com/api-wiki/index.php/Main_Page#URL)
 4. Open your bowser and use a local server, normally ran on port 3000 (i.e localhost:3000) and naviagate to one of the php files below, depending one what task you are trying to accomplish.

-### Task you are trying to run
+### Tasks you are trying to run

 #### Printing all users within your domain onto the screen

-Use the getUsersInsideDomain.php file
+Use the `getUsersInsideDomain.php` file

 #### Print single user within your domain onto the screen

-Use the getUserInfo.php file
+Use the `getUserInfo.php` file

 #### Set permissions to all users within your domain hosted on Rackspace

-Use the addPermissionToAllUsers.php file
+Use the `addPermissionToAllUsers.php` file

 #### Set permission to a single user within your domain hosted on Rackspace

-Use the setPermissionOnSingle.php file
+Use the `setPermissionOnSingle.php` file